BettercareHealth/bettercare/child-healthcare/test-12.md

 	*	Oral flucloxacillin.
 	*	Oral piperazine.
 6. How should tinea versicolor be treated?
-	*	With selenium suphide shampoo.
+	*	With selenium sulphide shampoo.
 	*	With griseofulvin ointment.
 	*	With oral griseofulvin.
 	*	With 1% hydrocortisone cream.